acashskilz/FreeRTOS-IoT-Project/README.md

 A robust, real-time IoT solution built using the ESP-IDF framework.
 This project serves as a bridge between low-level hardware sensors and high-level web interfaces, utilizing a dual-core architecture to ensure data integrity and system responsiveness.
 📽️ Project Demo

-In this video: Watch the real-time temperature updates and the instant "!!!
+In video File : Watch the real-time temperature updates and the instant "!!!
 OBSTACLE !!!" alert when the IR sensor is triggered.
 ________________________________________
 🛠️ Hardware Specifications & Pin Mapping
 I designed this system using the following physical configuration: